kdeldycke/awesome-engineering-team-management/readme.md

 - [Robert "Uncle Bob" Martin talk about professionalism in software development](https://youtu.be/LmRl0D-RkPU?t=3202) - The only honest estimate is "I don't know".
 But you can come up with some kind of propability assessment, that will inform about the shape of the risk.
 This is not unlike PERT, where an activity is bounded by [optimistic, pessimistic and most-likely time](https://en.wikipedia.org/wiki/Program_evaluation_and_review_technique#Time).
 Now if managers don't take a range for an answer, don't fall in that trap.
 Tell them you're already trying as you possibly can.
 “And then the manager will have to do something very foreign: they'll have to manage.
 That's what management is: managing risk.”

 - [Why software projects take longer than you think: a statistical model](https://erikbern.com/2019/04/15/why-software-projects-take-longer-than-you-think-a-statistical-model.html) - “Confirms the hunch that developers estimate the median well, but the mean ends up being much higher.”

+- [Developers spend most of their time figuring the system out](https://lepiter.io/feenk/developers-spend-most-of-their-time-figuri-9q25taswlbzjc5rsufndeu0py/) - “A hand drawn picture about the current system is a belief.
+Decisions should never be based on beliefs.
+Not in engineering. (…) As software is highly contextual we cannot predict specific problems.
+We can only predict classes of problems.”
+And that's why it is hard to estimate software projects: because developer's main activity is a long process of deducting the assumptions a system is built on.

 ### Tickets